What do I need to do to take my boat to Rottnest Island?

 How do I get to use a private mooring?

 How do I become an Authorised User?

 There are two ways to become an authorised user.
 If you know a licensee and your vessel length is suitable for their mooring, they can appoint you.

-You will need to complete an authorised user Application for Authorised Use form and have it authorised by the licensee.
+You will need to complete an authorised user an Application for Authorised Use and have it authorised by the licensee.
 You will also need to supply copies of your boat’s registration and adequate third-party public liability insurance cover.

 Fees will be calculated and, once paid, the Rottnest Island Authority will issue a sticker.
 You cannot use the mooring until your sticker is correctly displayed on the port side of your vessel.

 I wish to become an authorised user but I do not know a licensee.

 The Rottnest Island Authority can appoint you to a mooring as an authorised user, depending on availability.

 Applications for a licensed mooring go on a waiting list after the payment of an application fee.
 Applicants will be offered a mooring site licence when one suitable for their nominated vessel becomes available.

 Can I swap moorings if I am a Licensee?